DarthEvgenius/Network/README.md

 # Network
-Social network that allows users to make posts, follow other users, and “like” posts.
-Using Django, JavaScript, HTML, and CSS
+Social network that allows users to make posts, follow/unfollow other users, like/unlike posts.
+Using Django, JavaScript, HTML, and CSS.

 On backend Django app and SQLite database, implementing:
   -creation new users,